 As yoga’s sister science, it’s a given that London’s most established yoga franchise offers Ayurvedic treatments, too.
 Triyoga has outposts across the capital, with rather lovely treatment rooms in each.
 While the menu is admittedly limited, it includes the greatest hits: a revitalising abhyanga massage; a shirodhara that soothes the nervous system with a steady stream of warm oil poured over the forehead; and a kati basti to relieve back ache.
 Less common is the Uzhichil Kalari deep-tissue treatment, where Kerala-trained Ramu Nair brings decades of experience to the massage table to offer quite simply the best Ayurvedic massage in London.

 A friendly little spa in north London, Jivita Ayurveda offers courses and workshops for those interested in learning more about the ancient healing science.
 For those who’d rather just enjoy the fruits of it, though, there’s plenty to indulge.
-Jivita Ayurveda’s menu loops comprehensively through the usual suspects, including shirodhara, abhyanga, and, to blend the two, a shiroabhyanga, or Indian head massage, believed to relieve tension headaches and nourish the hair.
+Jivita Ayurveda’s menu loops comprehensively through the usual suspects that you’d encounter on a wellness holiday in India, including shirodhara, abhyanga, and, to blend the two, a shiroabhyanga, or Indian head massage, believed to relieve tension headaches and nourish the hair.

 Step beyond the cosy confines of the Ayurvedic clinic, and London’s hustle has the capacity to jolt free the soothing effects of an hour’s abhyanga in a single car horn.
 Step in Sankar Kavirajan, who brings his two decades of experience and a travel case of organic oils and herbs to your home or hotel room.
 Whether it’s simple relaxation or a targeted treatment for a slipped disc or sciatica, Sankar’s reputation as London’s best Ayurvedic massage therapist is firmly established.